Richard Smith's ever-evolving crane now had working caterpillar tracks.

-David Hobson had been experimenting with hydraulics and brought along an excavator he is still working on where the major movements are powered by a hydraulic system sold in Germany as an accompaniment to 'Construction' outfits.
-It worked very smoothly and used a 'airbrush' painting compressor as the hydraulic power supply.
-David also brought along a mobile crane make from Arkirecto, a joint mechanical and architectural system of the 30's.
+David Hobson had been experimenting with pneumatics and brought along an excavator he is still working on where the major movements are powered by a pneumatic system sold in Germany as an accompaniment to 'Construction' outfits.
+It worked very smoothly and used an 'airbrush' painting compressor as the pneumatic power supply.
+David also brought along a mobile crane made from Arkirecto, a joint mechanical and architectural system of the 30's.

 Sam Medworth had linked a laser pen to a Meccano 2-dimensional oscillatory system to simulate the output on the screen of an oscilloscope but in this case on Philip's ceiling!
 He had also recently acquired a modern Meccano set that builds an all-terrain vehicle.
 He had put this together and proceeded to impress us with the range of things it could scramble over.

 Richard Smith, using beautifully restored parts, showed us what will eventually be the jib of a tower crane.

 Philip himself is still attempting to demolish his home with a model of a mediaeval trebuchet.